cht-holly/ai-workshop/steps/step-05-basic-dashboard.md

 ```
 Build the foundation of the dashboard with core functionality.

+Context:
+- I'm working in the app/ folder for all dashboard development
+- I have a data loading function from Step 4
+- All dashboard code should be created inside the app/ folder

 Required Features:
 - Stock selection dropdown with all 4 tickers (NVDA, AAPL, GOOGL, MSFT)
 - Line chart displaying stock price over time